 The UFAW Animal Welfare Research Training Scholarship scheme was established in 1998 as part of the charity's efforts to encourage high calibre science leading to substantial advances in animal welfare.
-These scholarships enable promising young graduates to undertake 3-year research programmes leading to doctoral degrees.
-The 2016 UFAW Animal Welfare Research Training Scholarship was awarded to Elena Armstrong of Newcastle University, for a project entitled "Developing lifetime animal welfare assessment tools using novel physiological measures of cumulative chronic stress".
-The total award was £99,964, and is progressing well.
+These scholarships enable promising young graduates to undertake research programmes leading to doctoral degrees.
+The 2016 UFAW Animal Welfare Research Training Scholarship was awarded to Elena Armstrong of Newcastle University, for a project entitled 'Developing lifetime animal welfare assessment tools using novel physiological measures of cumulative chronic stress'.
+The total award was £99,964.
+Elena is now finished experimental work and currently writing up her research.